kavenegar/kavenegar-dotnet/README.md

-# Dotnet SDK - Compatible with .NET Core and Full .NET Framework
+# KavenegarPlus - Compatible with .NET Standard

 # <a href="http://kavenegar.com/rest.html">Kavenegar RESTful API Document</a>
 If you need information about API document Please visit RESTful Document at <a href="https://kavenegar.com/">Kavenegar</a>